lincore81/xeen-godot-addon/README.md

 Enjoy!

 # Currently working on:
-- [ ] Move serialisation code outside the map node
-- [ ] Updated cells should be serialised
-- [ ] Standardise methods to change face materials and visibility
+- [ ] Standardise methods that change face materials and visibility
-- [ ] Make it obvious what methods should only be used for marshalling
+- [ ] Make Cell method names a bit clearer and clean the class up a bit

 # Issues
-- [ ] (1) Updating cells currently circumvents serialisation
 - [ ] (2) There are multiple ways to update cells, there is no single class has the sole responsibility
+- [ ] (4) Fix docgen.py to properly parse and write method parameters.
-    - [ ] Refactor?!
+- [ ] (5) Make editor panel responsive.
+- [ ] (5) Undoing changes to the brush seem a bit janky when FACE.WALLS is involved.
-- [ ] (3) Updated previews aren't shown in the asset browser
+- [ ] (6) Updated previews aren't shown in the asset browser
+- [ ] (6) Learn how theming works and make the editor panel use editor style conventions
-- [ ] (5) Fix linear 2 srgb shader https://github.com/tobspr/GLSL-Color-Spaces/blob/master/ColorSpaces.inc.glsl
+- [ ] (7) Fix linear 2 srgb shader https://github.com/tobspr/GLSL-Color-Spaces/blob/master/ColorSpaces.inc.glsl
 - [ ] (9) The cell picker code should also work in orthographic projection
-- [x] (1) Brush: New cells will always receive FACE.WALLS material instead of individual materials
-- [x] (3) Why do I get this error?: Unable to generate preview texture for resource at 'res://default_env.tres'
-    - Because my function gets a call whenever *any* resource has been invalidated.

 # Features